jonathashmp/H-A-Gripper/README.md

 ## Instructions

-These instructions can be used for the reconstruction of the project and analysis of its results.

-All the tests was processing on Ubuntu 18.04 with ROS Melodic 1.14.13, and MATLAB R2022a.
-The ROS was used to integrate the Arduino with MATLAB.
+These instructions aim to explain the results found in this work and which are attached in the experiment results folder.

+With this shared data, it is possible to reconstruct the analysis of each experiment.

-### 1 - H-A Grippers' project.
+### 1 - H-A Grippers design and experiments.

-This gripper is a project developed with affordable electronic devices and structural parts printed in PLA from 3D printers.
-The H-A Gripper uses seventten sensors VL53L0X for detecting and scanning the objects, nine servo motors MG996R for controlling the all moves of the gripper, and one microcontroller Arduino MEGA to work.
+This claw is a project developed with affordable electronic devices and structural parts printed in PLA using 3D printers.
+The H-A gripper uses seventeen VL53L0X sensors to detect and scan the objects, nine MG996R servo motors to control all grip movements and an Arduino MEGA microcontroller to work with.

-The project is in the past xxxx.

-### 2 - How scan the objects.

-The files to realize this step are in the past xxxx.
-The arduino have been working eith the code xxxxx.
+All experiments were processed on Ubuntu 18.04 with ROS Melodic 1.14.13 and MATLAB R2022a.
+ROS was used to integrate Arduino with MATLAB.

+All objects used in the experiments were printed from 3D printers and can be found in the STL object folder.

+Steps used to perform the experiments:

-1 - Connecting the arduino with rosserial.
-In doubt visit this link.
+1 - Connecting the arduino with rosserial and MATLAB.

-2 - Open the file xxxx in the MATLAB.

-3 - Put the object in front of the grippers' palm and start the simulate.
+2 - Place the object in front of the palm of the gripper and start the simulation.

-4 - Wait the process and in the end will be create a file with the results.
+3 - Waiting for the process and at the end a file with the results will be created.

-5 - These results are used in object prediction.
+4 - These results are used in predicting objects.

+You can [watch] viedo to better understand this stage of experiments

-### 3 - Analyzing the results in Matlab.
+### 2 - Analyzing the results in Matlab.

+The results were separated at two parts.
+A folder with the individual results of each experiment realized and other folder with the all results together of each object.

+1 - Folder with the individual results of each simulation of each object

+    This instruction is to show how the files were stored and processed in Matlab.
+You can use this information and make your analysis with the results     obtained in this project.

+There are eleven folders in this directory, where each folder contains the results collected in each experiment performed for each object.

+The name of the files is using the following structure:

+**object_simulation_closing_step**

+Object is the name of the scanned object.
+Example: bottle, cube_40, etc.

+The simulation is the identification of which experiment was performed, ranging from 1 to 5, because for each object five repetitions of experiments were performed.

+Closing is the angle of closure of the finger at the time of data collection.
+This variation can be 60º, 70º, 80º or 90º which were the angles at which the fingers were positioned to collect the data.

+Step is the number of variations performed by the gripper while reading the data.
+Power 6 for variation from 0º to 180º from 30 to 30 degrees, 9 for variations from 0º to 180º from 20 to 20 degrees and 18 for variations from 0º to 180º from 10 to 10 degrees.

+These data were processed in matlab software with the dalaunay triangulation function to make the object prediction.
+With this function it was possible to compare the scanned object with the object file that was printed on the 3D printer that is in the xxx folder.

+2 - Folder with the results of each object in a single file

+In this instruction you can do an analysis of each object with all experiments in a single file.

+In this folder you will find the files saved with the names of the objects and all the data in csv format.
+With these data it is possible to make a global analysis of the experiments.